alecks/5th.site/README.md

 You're able to contribute by making PRs (pull requests).

-Sections are called "points".
-Simply add a markdown file to the /points folder;
+To add a question/answer to the homepage, create a new file in the `points` directory.
-make sure it follows points/example.md's style.
+Make sure the contents follow that of `points/example.md`.

 ## Hosting